sktime/sktime/docs/source/developer_guide/deprecation.rst

 Our releases follow `semantic versioning <https://semver.org>`_.
 A version number denotes <major>.<minor>.<patch> versions.

-Our current deprecation policy is that we we remove functionality after one minor release.
+Our current deprecation policy is that we remove functionality after one minor release.
 For example, if some functionality has been deprecated in v0.9.0, it will be removed in v0.10.0.

 How to deprecate code